tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

    <tbody>
       <tr>
          <td markdown="span">`-i` or `--include` </td>
-         <td markdown="span">Include the response headers in the response. </td>
+         <td markdown="span">Includes the response headers in the response. </td>
          <td markdown="span">`curl -i http://www.example.com`</td>
       </tr>
       <tr>
          <td markdown="span">`-d` or `--data`</td>
-         <td markdown="span">Include data to post to the URL.
+         <td markdown="span">Includes data to post to the URL.
 The data needs to be [url encoded](http://www.w3schools.com/tags/ref_urlencode.asp).
 Data can also be passed in the request body.</td>
          <td markdown="span">`curl -d "data-to-post" http://www.example.com` </td>
       </tr>
       <tr>
          <td markdown="span">`-H` or `--header`</td>
-         <td markdown="span">Submit the request header to the resource.
-This is very common with REST API requests because the authorization is usually included here.</td>
+         <td markdown="span">Submits the request header to the resource.
+This is very common with REST API requests because the authorization is usually included in the header.</td>
          <td markdown="span">`curl -H "key:12345" http://www.example.com` </td>
       </tr>
       <tr>
          <td markdown="span">`-X POST`</td>
-         <td markdown="span">The HTTP method to use with the request (in this example, `POST`).
+         <td markdown="span">Specifies the HTTP method to use with the request (in this example, `POST`).
 If you use `-d` in the request, curl automatically specifies a POST method.
-With GET requests, including the HTTP method is optional, because GET is the default method used.</td>
+With GET requests, including the HTTP method is optional, because `GET` is the default method used.</td>
          <td markdown="span">`curl -X POST -d "resource-to-update" http://www.example.com`</td>
       </tr>
       <tr>
          <td markdown="span">`@filename`</td>
-         <td markdown="span">Load content from a file.</td>
+         <td markdown="span">Loads content from a file.</td>
          <td markdown="span">`curl -X POST -d @mypet.json http://www.example.com`</td>
       </tr>
    </tbody>